jnguyening/RFM_Analysis_SQL/README.md

 ## Business Questions

-- Recency: How recently a customer made a purchase.
+- Recency: How recently a customer made a purchase?
-- Frequency: How often a customer makes purchases.
+- Frequency: How often a customer makes purchases?
-- Monetary: How much money a customer spends.
+- Monetary: How much money a customer spends?